Emile de Antonio: Controversy

-De Antonio was the creator/producer of many politically-motivated films (including the 1969 Oscar-nominated In the Year of the Pig) attracting a substantial amount of controversy, and was also known for aligning himself with Marxist thought.
+De Antonio was the creator/producer of many politically-motivated films (including the 1969 Oscar-nominated In the Year of the Pig), attracting a substantial amount of controversy, and was also known for aligning himself with Marxist thought.
 His films are critiques of various aspects of American culture or politics, on the whole reflecting a certain degree of political dissension.
 Over the course of his professional life, de Antonio was under surveillance by J. Edgar Hoover and the FBI.
 This surveillance resulted in a 10,000-page dossier on de Antonio, and is the subject of his "autobiographical swansong," Mr. Hoover and I.

 Death

 On December 15, 1989, de Antonio died of a heart attack in front of his Lower East Side home.

 In popular culture

-A still photograph used in the film that displayed Marine Corporal Michael Wynn later was incorporated into the album cover for The Smiths' second album Meat Is Murder (1985).
-The insignia on Wynn's helmet was changed to "meat is murder".
+A still photograph used in the film In the Year of the Pig (1968) that displayed Marine Corporal Michael Wynn later was incorporated into the album cover for The Smiths' second album Meat Is Murder (1985).
+The writing on Wynn's helmet, "MAKE WAR NOT LOVE", was changed to "MEAT IS MURDER".